 After clearing a background check and completing the TSA PreCheck application, you’ll be given a known traveler number, which you may use to book flights.

 PreCheck members get a number of airport security benefits.
-First, they’ll be able to use the accelerated PreCheck security line and clear airport security without having to remove their belt, light jacket, and shoes.
+First, they can use the accelerated PreCheck security line and clear airport security without removing their belt, light jacket, and shoes.
 If you’re a PreCheck member, laptops and TSA-approved gels and liquids will also be allowed in your carry-on.

 How does TSA PreCheck work?

-Once you’ve been authorized for TSA PreCheck, you’ll be given a Known Traveler Number, which you may store in your frequent flyer account or type into your reservation to give to your airline.
+Once authorized for TSA PreCheck, you’ll be given a Known Traveler Number, which you may store in your frequent flyer account or type into your reservation to give to your airline.

 Your boarding tickets will now have a TSA PreCheck designation, allowing you to access a faster security screening line in over 200 domestic airports.
 The program includes more than 80 domestic and international carriers.

-Instead of a full-body scanner, TSA PreCheck members go through a standard metal detector In June 2021, more than 97 percent of PreCheck-eligible travelers waited five minutes or shorter, according to the Transportation Security Administration.
+Instead of a full-body scanner, TSA PreCheck members go through a standard metal detector.
+In June 2021, more than 97 percent of PreCheck-eligible travelers waited five minutes or less, according to the Transportation Security Administration.

 Travelers should know that TSA does not guarantee quicker screening with the PreCheck program.
 Do note that you may be subjected to a random secondary bag check by security officials on rare occasions.

 Travelers who do not see a TSA PreCheck designation on their boarding pass may ask an airline agent to reenter their information.
 This generally resolves the issue, and an agent may then print a new boarding pass with the required TSA PreCheck information.

 The TSA PreCheck program is accessible at nearly 200 domestic airports and 73 airlines.
 Even though numerous airports and airlines participate in TSA PreCheck, PreCheck is not accessible at all locations.